 Made one big mistake, though.
 I trashed Sonic Youth, who bored the hell out of me.
 (As always.)

-I was fucked.
+I blew it.
 No more assignments from Rolling Stone.
 But the weird thing is, I got a contract a few weeks later from Rolling Stone asking to reprint my review in a book they were doing on Neil Young.